-A Unique and Amazing Look at Jesus Christ
+A Unique and Amazing Look at Christ: Jesus in His Own Words

 A few weeks ago, B&H publishers sent me a copy of their new book, Jesus, In His Own Words, authored by the renowned Greek scholar Robert Mounce.